rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 +++
-title = "How to use React's Provider Pattern" description = "This article gives you a walkthrough for React's provider pattern.
-After reading it, you should be able to implement..." date = "2017-07-11T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+title = "How to use React's Provider Pattern" description = "Wondering about React's provider pattern?
+This article gives you a gentle introduction to the pattern, various use cases where it can be used, and how it can be implemented by using React's context API.
+React's provider pattern can help you to scale your state management or to introduce theming in your application ..." date = "2017-07-11T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]